DARIAH-ERIC/nerd-wp/README.txt

 1. Example of the widget that includes the Tags created with the Named Entities by NERD

 == Changelog ==

+= 1.2.2 =
+* The plugin is now working on Gutenberg

 = 1.2.1 =
 * There was an error in the WordPress release but nothing changed